lammps/lammps/doc/src/fitpod.rst

 these parameters allow the function :math:`\psi` to characterize a diverse spectrum of two-body interactions within the cut-off interval :math:`(r_{\rm in}, r_{\rm cut})`.

-Next, we introduce the following parametrized potential
+Next, we introduce the following parameterized potential

 .. math::